 Amy hereTip 1: If you want better printing without the drawbacks, use The PERFECT CRAFTING POUCH!
-For information on the "Pouch", visit our website.
-Check out the videos full of tips, techniques, and projects.
-This is the BEST TIP, seriously!
+For information on the "Pouch", visit our website to check out ALL the videos, FAQs, and the complete product description.
+You'll find TONS of tips, techniques, and projects!

-12 MORE tips IF you don't have ScraPerfect's Perfect Crafting Pouch:
+(IF you don't have the Perfect Crafting Pouch)

 Tip 2: Use only "inkjet vellum".
 These are made specifically for this ink and will produce a crisp image.

 Drawback: Inkjet vellum still takes a long time to dry!!!
 Also, it can only be made in plain pastels.
 No pearly coating, no embossed images, no metallic coating, no designs., no sparkle.
 These tend to be more expensive.

 Tip 3: Use the "right side" of the vellum.
 If you can find a side that has a less shiny side, use it.